Definition of Idol. Meaning of Idol. Synonyms of Idol

 - American Idol is an American singing competition television series created by Simon Fuller, produced by Fremantle North America and 19 Entertainment, and...

-- Michael Albert Broad (born 30 November 1955), known professionally as Billy Idol, is an English-American singer, songwriter, musician and actor.
-He first...
+- November 1955), known professionally as Billy Idol, is an English singer, songwriter, musician, and actor.
+Idol achieved fame in the 1970s on the London punk...

-- Indian Idol is the Indian music competition television franchise based on the Pop Idol format.
-Several iterations of the series have been produced by...
+- Indian Idol is an Indian music competition television franchise based on the Pop Idol format.
+Several iterations of the series have been produced by different...

 - pop idol industries, such as K-pop.
 Sub-categories of idols include gravure idols, junior idols, net idols, idol voice actors, virtual idols, AV idols, alternative...